 Breastfeeding Twins Rule #1 – Demand = Supply

-Even if you are intending to express milk for your twins once you’ve returned to work, nurse your twins directly at your breasts for the first 6 weeks.
+Even if you intend to express milk for your twins once you’ve returned to work, nurse your twins directly at your breasts for the first six weeks.

 This is crucial as milk supply establishes and stabilizes during this period.